fullcalendar/fullcalendar-docs/_docs-v3/date-library/date-library.md

   - formatRange
 ---

-FullCalendar leverages [Moment JS](http://momentjs.com/) as its date library.
+FullCalendar leverages [MomentJS](http://momentjs.com/) as its date library.
 Moment and Duration objects are accepted for many settings and they are used throughout the API.